 Script Development / MySQL

-The MySQL connector operation object mainly provides some methods for operating MySQL.
+The MySQL connector operation object primarily provides methods for operating MySQL.
 This connector supports the following databases:

 - MariaDB